 I would like to thank Mirella Kaloglou, a food blogger for the opportunity to experiment and explore the technique of making egg lemon sauce.
 Love the idea of frosty soup.
-I am glad and happy that I managed to achieve the frothy sauce first time in the foodies plus challenge.
+I am glad and happy that I managed to achieve the frothy sauce the first time in the foodies plus challenge.

 Today, this is my second time making it again as I don’t like wasting food.
 I have added two ingredients extra figs, and capsicums on top of one bunch leftover cos lettuces, mushrooms, use olive oil extra virgin, added 30 g of dill, white wine, spring onions and hot boiling water.